MillanCV/NoteTaking/Computer_Systems/Computer_systems/01_general_ideas_about_computer_systems/notes.md

 ## What is a jump operation?

 Extract a word from the instruction a copy the word in the program counter.

+## Describe what happens when you enter a command in a shell and enter is pressed

+* The shell reads each character into a register and then stores it in memory
+* After hitting enter the shell loads the executable hello copying code and data from hello executable object file from disk to main memory.
+	* This data movement goes directly from disk to memory thanks to DMA, direct memory access.
+* While loaded in memory, processor starts to execute the instructions in the main routine of program hello.
+	* Instructions in program copy the bites of "hello, world\n" from memory to register file, and from there to display device.

+## Is moving information a costly operation?

+Yes, system designers should made these operations run as fast as possible.

+## Compare storage devices

+Larger storage are slower than smallers.
+Slower are cheaper.

+## Compare processor evolution vs memory evolution

+Is easier and cheaper to make processor run faster, which brings the processor-memory gap.

+## How to deal with processor-memory gap

+With cache memories that serves as temporary stagins areas that processor will need in near future.

+## What is locality when running a program?

+Is the tendency to access data and code in localized regions.

+## How caches exploits locality to increase performance?

+Setting up caches to hold data that i likely to be accesed often.
+This drives to perfom most meory operations using fast caches.

+## How are storages organized in a system?

+They form a memory hierarchy with a piramid shape.
+On top the fastest, smallest and more costly per bit.
+On the bottom the larger, larger and less costly.
+From the registers, caches L1, L2, L3, main memory, locals disks and remote disks.

+## What is the main idea of the memory hierachy?

+Each level serves as a cache for the next lower level.